 Add Edgy Accessories

 A taste of Halloween right on your sleeve!
-A gift from the bride, this groom’s gold skull cufflinks were a tribute to his affinity for all things dark and gothic, and a little touch of his own personality and style at this Tuscany destination wedding.
+A gift from the bride, this groom’s gold skull cufflinks were a tribute to his affinity for all things dark and gothic and a little touch of his own personality and style at this Tuscany destination wedding.

 Build a Pumpkin Backdrop

 Nothing—and we do mean nothing—says "Happy Halloween!" quite like a pumpkin.
-A display of pumpkins like the one would make for a perfect photo opp for guests.
+A display of pumpkins like this one would make for a perfect photo opp for guests.
 This wall installation was a part of the children’s pumpkin patch at The Highland Springs Ranch & Inn, the venue this couple selected for their big day.

 Use Fall Foliage

 “This wedding occurred two days before Halloween, so I was happy the bride leaned toward a color palette and wedding design that reflected late October,” says floral designer Julie James.
 Here, the combination of pumpkins and harvest-inspired florals makes for a striking altar for the ceremony.
-We especially love this arch, which features a variety of blooms including antique burgundy hydrangeas, thistles, maple tree branches, orange roses, burgundy hanging amaranthus, and Queen Anne's lace.
+We especially love this arch, which features a variety of blooms, including antique burgundy hydrangeas, thistles, maple tree branches, orange roses, burgundy hanging amaranthus, and Queen Anne's lace.